isaacs/node-lru-cache/README.md

 Requires `maxSize` to be set.

-If the `size` (or return value of `sizeCalculation`) for a given entry is greater than `maxEntrySize`, or if the resulting size of the entire cache would be greater than `maxSize`, then the item will not be added to the cache.
+If the `size` (or return value of `sizeCalculation`) for a given entry is greater than `maxEntrySize`, then the item will not be added to the cache.

 Deprecated alias: `length`